verrazzano/docs/content/en/docs/setup/install/multicluster.md

 will be automatically deleted, and, if present, then the Argo CD registration of the managed cluster will also be removed.

 Alternatively, you can deregister a managed cluster by deleting the `VerrazzanoManagedCluster` resource.
-This will result in the automatic cleanup of the Rancher cluster, as well as Argo CD registration, if it is present.
+This will result in the automatic cleanup of the Rancher cluster, as well as the Argo CD registration, if it is present.
 {{< clipboard >}}
 <div class="highlight">